Grate-Oracle-Lewot/GrateCrystal/README.md

   - All Poison types have a similar effect to Liquid Ooze: draining moves used against them will hurt instead of heal, including Leech Seed but excluding Dream Eater as a special exception; however, if the user of the draining move is also Poison-type, then they still get healed
   - All Electric types have a 30% chance to Paralyze attackers on contact (but Ground types are immune to this)
   - All Fairy types have a 30% chance to infatuate opposite-gender attackers on contact (but Dark types are immune to this)
-  - All Grass types get a 50% Speed boost in Sunny weather
+  - All Grass types get a 50% Speed boost in Harsh Sunlight
   - All Rock types get a 50% Special Defense boost in Sandstorms
   - All Ice types get a 50% Defense boost in Hail
   - Fire types are immune to being Frozen